 POLICY

-Pretext Stops Limited.
+Pretext Stops Restricted.
 Pretext stops produce little if any public safety benefits, while imposing substantial fiscal and societal costs.
 They may only be used in a manner that is consistent with this policy.

 Biased Stops Banned.
 Biased stops are illegal, unconstitutional, and contrary to the Department’s values.
 They are banned under all circumstances.
 (See DGO 5.17).